fjmedinaaguayo/ClonOr_cpp/README.md

 # ClonOr_cpp

-Clonal Origin program with multiple AIS for faster inference of homologous recombination in bacteria.
-This work is based on previous work: https://github.com/xavierdidelot/ClonalOrigin.
+Clonal Origin program with multiple annealed importance sampling (AIS) steps for faster inference of homologous recombination in bacteria.
+This code is based on previous work: https://github.com/xavierdidelot/ClonalOrigin.
+Introducing AIS steps into a reversible jump MCMC (rjMCMC) leads to a reduction in asymptotic variance for the chain.

 HOW TO RUN IN XCODE USING CPP FILES ONLY